🆕Comparison of Water Network Products

 Overview

-The purpose of this page is to provide a technical summary of things to consider when migrating from OS MasterMap Water Network Layer to the OS NGD Water Network Collection.
+The purpose of this page is to provide a technical summary of things to consider when migrating from OS MasterMap Water Network Layer to corresponding feature types within the OS NGD Water Network Collection.
 It covers data supply and formats, as well as a comparison of the attribution of the two products.

 Key features